 Under alternative 1, the construction activities to close the breach would affect benthic organisms.
 Direct adverse impacts would result from sand placement and installation of sheet piling, which would smother sessile or slow moving invertebrates in the breach, resulting in direct loss of these resources.
 Indirect impacts would result from increased turbidity due to the release of fine sediments into the water column.
 Increased sedimentation and siltation from turbidity can result in harm to habitat areas for aquatic life.
+Indirect impacts may include changing the habitat to the extent that organisms are unable to reestablish in an area, interfering with feeding for suspension feeders, reducing visibility for visual foraging predators, and reducing reproductive success rates for broadcast spawners.
 To reduce turbidity, silt curtains would be used to allow suspended sediment to settle out of the water column, minimizing the area that would be affected by increased suspended sediment.
 Grain size of the fill sand would be the same or slightly larger than the native sand to the extent practicable.
 Using similar grain size would ensure that the newly placed sand would be consistent with present conditions, which would help to mitigate impacts to benthic community habitat.

 Closing the wilderness breach would cause a reduction in the exchange of surface water between the ocean and the bay, resulting in a shift of the benthic community structure similar to pre-breach conditions, where a lower-flow estuarine community was present.
-The east-west gradients apparent in certain species in Great South Bay prior to the wilderness breach would likely be re-established, along with pre-breach water column properties.
-The Great South Bay estuary would change from marine-influenced, benthic dominated system to a more pelagic-dominated system fueled by relatively high nutrient concentrations.
+The east-west gradients apparent in certain species in Great South Bay prior to the wilderness breach would likely be re-established, along with water column properties similar to those present prior to the breach.
+The Great South Bay estuary would change from a system dominated by benthic organisms feeding on high quality phytoplankton imported from the marine environment to a more pelagic-dominated system characterized by high concentrations of low quality phytoplankton that are not readily usable by the benthic community and that are fueled by relatively high nutrient concentrations.

 Changes in sediment composition may occur if the breach closes, although the nature and rate of change depends on whether and how quickly the flood shoals spread out to the surrounding region, and whether high-organic sediments accumulate in the region.
-Reduced flow would allow settling of smaller, high-organic sediments in the region, so eventually the sediments could become organicenriched, favoring a low-flow, high-organic, less saline benthic community development.
+Reduced flow would allow settling of smaller, high-organic sediments in the region, so eventually the sediments could become organic-enriched, favoring a low-flow, high-organic, less saline benthic community development.
 Similarly, changes in water depth would accompany the spreading of the flood shoals.
 In general, any areas where eelgrass or marshes have colonized would likely be more resistant to rapid movement or spreading, the present channel area would be filled, and any surrounding channelized areas that become depositional in nature due to reducing water flow would fill and become shallower.
 The benthic species composition in the submerged aquatic vegetation might change, as conditions favoring eelgrass (higher salinity, more moderate water temperatures) would be reversed after breach closure.

 Benthic communities of Great South Bay will be affected by climate change over the next 10 to 20 years; however, under alternative 1, the wilderness breach would be mechanically closed as soon as possible.
-Therefore, the breach would be closed before any effects of climate change would start to manifest.
+Therefore, the breach would be closed before any additional effects of climate change would start to manifest.
 Although the effects of climate change on water quality are currently being observed, the changes to benthic communities for the duration of the Breach Plan/EIS under this alternative would be minimal and would not add to the adverse impacts anticipated in the long-term from climate change.